pieter-van-prooijen/frontpage/README.md

 ```

 This can take a while (10 minutes with an SSD), see the output of the _run-solr.sh` script to check
-if documents are added correctly.
+if the documents are added correctly.

 Inspect the resulting collection/core (named "frontpage") using the Solr admin interface
 at [http://localhost:8983/solr]